Content library and workflows for Developer Advocates

 Highspot

-The team’s content is distributed in Highspot in topic and type-specific spots, for example, GitLab Duo (AI) and Customer Outreach.
+The team’s content is distributed in the content platforms below, and in Highspot in topic and type-specific spots, for example, GitLab Duo (AI) and Customer Outreach.

 Product Adoption Initiatives